ianjuly4/ianjuly4/README.md

 Monstrum: A Phaser sidescrolling action game (not complete).

-Tattered Page: A web page that utilizes google books api to catelog users' favorite books.
+Tattered Page: A web page that utilizes google books api to catalog users' favorite books.

+Tattered Page 2.0: A web page that utilizes google books api and library api to catalog user's favorite books, websockets to converse with other book lovers about their favorite books, and an ai to help users try their hands at writing.

+Taskquest: A task manager that utilizes React, Python, Electron, and Phaser.
+This is a basic task manager where the completion of the character's quest is dependent on the completion of the user's tasks.

 💬 Feel free to reach out to me if:
 You’re looking for a collaborator on a project.